18,99 €

 Autorenporträt

-Editor Jack Dempsey is an award-winning author of works on the Civil War and Michigan history and culture.
-A graduate of James Madison College at Michigan State University and George Washington University's National Law Center, he first became fascinated by the Civil War in the third grade.
-He served as chairman of Michigan's Civil War Sesquicentennial Committee, as vice-president and president of the Michigan Historical Commission from 2007 to 2018, as a member of the Michigan World War I Centennial Commission, and as board member of several heritage-focused nonprofit organizations.
-The Michigan Civil War Association is a Michigan 501(c)(3) nonprofit corporation.
+Editor Jack Dempsey is an award-winning author of works on the Civil War, Michigan history, and culture.
+Born in Detroit, a graduate of James Madison College / Michigan State University, and George Washington University National Law Center, his fascination with the Civil War began in the third grade.
+He chaired Michigan's Civil War Sesquicentennial Committee, was vice-president and president of the Michigan Historical Commission from 2007 to 2018, a member of the Michigan World War I Centennial Commission, and board member of several heritage-focused nonprofit organizations.
+He served on the Black Historic Sites Committee of the Detroit Historical Society, contributed to Civil War articles for The Michigan Chronicle, and is a life member of the NAACP.
+He is a member of the Society of Civil War Historians, the Society for Women and the Civil War, and the Society of Midland Authors.
+The Michigan Civil War Association (MCWA) is a Michigan 501(c)(3) nonprofit corporation.
 Its purposes include the pursuit of cultural, historical, and economic development opportunities to preserve and promote the history of Michigan's role in the American Civil War.
 Proceeds from this volume support the MCWA in raising funds to erect a monument honoring Michigan's contributions to victory and to emancipation at the Battle of Antietam, Sept.
 17, 1862.